gdalle/phd-resources/_pages/general/writing.md

 ## One tool for each format

+- [Awesome scientific writing](https://github.com/writing-resources/awesome-scientific-writing): Like this page, but with more stuff

 ### Office

 - [LibreOffice](https://www.libreoffice.org/): The open source alternative to Microsoft Office (Word, Excel, PowerPoint)